 Stay: Check in to Hotel Nyack to enjoy the hotel’s trendy, luxe loft-style rooms filled with bold print wallpapers, chandeliers, and other fun design details.
 The pet-friendly hotel also boasts a buzzy local food and nightlife scene, which centers around contemporary steakhouse The Grille at Nyack and its aged steaks in a handsome, open-aired indoor space and patio.

 Do: Just across the river you’ll find the Lyndhurst Mansion in Tarrytown, a Gothic Revival mansion with a noteworthy history, and the historic village of Sleepy Hollow, which—naturally—ramps up the spooky spirit every October.

 Asbury Park may be on your radar as a summertime spot, but this funky resort town—and its somewhat gritty past—is having a major resurgence, making it a great year-round destination.

-Stay: You’ll want to hang your hat at The Asbury, which was converted from a former Salvation Army building into a hip beachside hotel, and has beautifully designed rooms and cool lounge spaces throughout.
+Stay: You’ll want to hang your hat at The Asbury, which was converted from a former Salvation Army building into a hip beachside hotel and has beautifully designed rooms and cool lounge spaces throughout.
 It’s also a great place to enjoy one last alfresco cocktail before the weather gets too cold, at Salvation, the rooftop garden bar.
 During the fall months, you can also score a deal on the fab rooms at the pricey-in-the-summer-but-totally-worth-it Asbury Ocean Club.

 Do: Catch a show at the legendary dive, The Stone Pony where Springstein and Bon Jovi played.
 Or get acquainted with Asbury’s lively LGBTQ scene with a drag show at Paradise, located at the Empress Hotel.